EV-MariaDB

 =head1 PIPELINING

-EV::MariaDB pipelines them: all queries are sent to the server before
+I/O, EV::MariaDB pipelines them: queries are dispatched to the server

 # all 100 queries are pipelined